Family searches for woman after Santa Rosa fire

 "I've called every hospital in the area.
 I've called all of the shelters.
 I've called everybody that would take my call.
 I've called everywhere I can think," she said.

 The family believes Christina's father may know what happened to her.
-But he's in a medically induced coma.
+But he's in a medically induced coma and the family has not been able to visit the site of the home and apartment on Wikiup Bridge Way.

 Michael Hansen, 55, suffered third-degree burns on over half his body and was at Sutter Santa Rosa Regional Hospital before it was evacuated, Riordan said.
 Sutter tried to transfer him by helicopter to San Francisco for treatment at Saint Francis Memorial Hospital's burn center, but smoke prevented the chopper from taking off, Riordan said.